the core kit of

 before confirming your order.

-required per stop jamb.
-They are of high quality, and
+One plate is required per stop jamb.
+They are of high quality, and professionally

-professionally cut by laser, and supports up to 70 stops per
+cut by laser, and supports up to 70 stops per jamb.

 of the OLED labels,

-acrylic plate, fitted with the OLED displays and illuminated stop switches.
-On
+fitted with the OLED displays and illuminated stop switches.

-the right is shown the beech ply version, with just two illuminated stop
+On the right is shown the beech ply version, with just two illuminated stop switches in place.

 (Scroll down for details of the printed circuit boards).